 If time has taught us anything, it should be that newer isn’t necessarily better.
 In the world of computing, it often means paying a significant premium to be a hardware beta tester.
-By buying a used or refurbished laptop, you’re not just paying a lot less, but you’re reducing electronics waste.
+By buying an older used laptop (second-hand or refurbished/refreshed), you’re not just paying a lot less, but you’re reducing electronics waste as well.

 You’re also not giving up too much in the way of performance and battery life, either.
 Since Intel released the quad-core hyperthreaded U-series and hexa-core hyperthreaded H-series CPUs in 2017 with Coffee Lake and Nvidia released their Turing 10xx-series GPUs in 2016, performance hasn’t been lacking from laptops for nearly four years now.

-So, if budget is a major concern, there’s a good chance that a laptop from 2017 will scratch every itch that a laptop from 2021 would — and in some cases, particularly with ports, older may be even better!
+So, if budget is a major concern, there’s a good chance that a laptop from 2017/2018 will scratch every (or at least most) itch that a laptop from 2022 would — and in some cases, particularly with ports, older may be even better!

 Even if the ideal laptop for your needs isn’t still available from the manufacturer anymore, that doesn’t mean you can’t still buy them.
 You can always find used and refurbished laptops easily on eBay, forums like NotebookReview, Reddit, Amazon (you can filter results for “Used”), and your local Craigslist.
 You may also have local refurbishers near you, so be sure to search maps for nearby shops as well.

 - 1. How to Buy a Used/Older Laptop

 This list isn’t exhaustive as it’s based around laptops we have our own personal experiences with.
 However, the laptops featured in this article are selected according to a few key principles regarding the price, CPU, GPU, and display.
 Thus, if you find another laptop that that also fits these requirements, don’t pass on just because it wasn’t listed here.